AndrewWoodham/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. .forEach allows expanding of the array while .map stays at the arrays original size

 2. What is the difference between a function and a method?

 3. What is closure?

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. they are four different binding rules, Global, Implicit, Explicit, and Constructor Calls, all of which store the this keyword on a different level

 5. Why do we need super() in an extended class?
+To pull down paramaters and prototypes from it's parent classes

 ## Project Set up